 Featured volunteer opportunities include:

-To ensure your safety and that of our community, we ask that all volunteers consider the following questions before serving:
+To ensure personal and community safety, all volunteers should consider the following before serving:

 - Have you experienced any respiratory symptoms such as congestion, cough, sore throat or fever in the last 72 hours?

 - Have you had any contact with someone who has recently been tested for novel coronavirus or is under investigation for novel coronavirus (COVID-19)?

 If you answer yes to either question, avoid volunteering for at least 14 days.
 If you develop symptoms within that time frame, please consult your healthcare provider.